Penumbra Guide

 • proto/go/**/*.pb.go, the generated Go code files

-• tools/proto-compiler/, the build logic for generated the Rust code files
+• tools/proto-compiler/, the build logic for generating the Rust code files

 We use buf to auto-publish the protobuf schemas at buf.build/penumbra-zone/penumbra, and to generate Go and Typescript packages.
 The Rust code files are generated with our own tooling, located at tools/proto-compiler.